EmuDeck/emudeck.github.io/docs/emulators/steamos/cemu/cemu-native.md

 * Through the `Update your Emulators & Tools` section on the `Manage Emulators` page in the `EmuDeck` application
 * Manual file replacement of `Cemu.AppImage`
     * Refer to [How to Swap Out AppImages and Binaries](../../../file-management/steamos/file-management.md#how-to-swap-out-appimages-and-binaries) for instructions
+* Through Cemu's built-in updater
+    * **Note:** This is a new feature.
+If you are not on the latest EmuDeck configurations, you may either enable it by enabling it in Cemu's settings or by resetting Cemu on the "Manage Emulators" tab in the EmuDeck application
+    * Desktop Mode:
+        * Search for Cemu in the `Applications Launcher` (Steam Deck icon in the bottom left of the taskbar) and open it, Cemu will prompt for an update if one is available
+    * Game Mode:
+        * Add Cemu to Steam by using the `Emulators` parser in Steam ROM Manager.
+After adding it to Steam, you may open it in Game Mode, Cemu will prompt for an update if one is available
+* Through `binupdate.sh` in `Emulation/tools/binupdate`, double click to launch

 ***